Eloazy/Babel-Program/babelcord.md

 ## Access to source code 🔓

-Its source code is currently public. 🔑
+Access to the code is free, you can access it by [clicking here](https://github.com/Eloazy/babelcord). 🔑

 ## Limitations ⚠️